The Green Hydrogen

 How Can It Be Used?

+Because everything we do requires energy, everywhere energy is needed is where green hydrogen can be utilized.
+Everything from transportation (cars, aviation, shipping, long-distance trucking) to home energy to concrete and steel manufacturing.
 And in a world where current forms of energy dependency are being depleted as they add to greenhouse gas emissions, hydrogen is abundant, and its supply is virtually limitless.
 It can be used where it is produced or transported elsewhere.
 Unlike batteries that are unable to store large quantities of electricity for extended periods of time (and also require lithium and cobalt that requires supporting politically volatile communities and/or the exploitation of human life), hydrogen can be produced from excess renewable energy and stored in large amounts for a long time.
 Pound for pound, hydrogen contains almost three times as much energy as fossil fuels, so less of it is needed to do any work.
 And a particular advantage of green hydrogen is that it can be produced wherever there is water and electricity to generate more electricity or heat.

 Who’s Leading the Hydrogen Movement – And Who Should Be?